 research on experimental therapeutics approaches to reverse

 Riccardo Soffietti Division of Neuro-Oncology/Neurology and Center for Neuro-Oncology University of Turin Turin Italy

 Demetrios A. Spandidos Medical School University of Crete Crete Greece

 Gary S. Stein University of Massachusetts Medical School Worcester, MA USA

-C.F.
-Stewart St. Jude Children's Research Hospital Memphis, TN USA
+Clinton F. Stewart Department of Pharmaceutical Sciences St. Jude Children's Research Hospital Memphis, TN USA

-Biography of P. Storz
+Biography of Peter Storz

 Peter Storz, Ph.D. is an Associate Professor at the Mayo Clinic.
 He obtained his Ph.D. from the University of Stuttgart, Germany, and was a postdoctoral fellow and instructor at the Beth Israel Deaconess Medical Center/Harvard Medical School in Boston, before he joined Mayo Clinic.
 Work in his laboratory focuses on inter- and intracellular signaling that leads to development and progression of pancreatic cancer.
 Specific interests are to understand the roles of acinar-to-ductal metaplasia and immune cell infiltration in these processes.

-Biography of S. Stylli
+Biography of Stanley Stylli

 Dr Stanley Stylli is a cancer research scientist at the Department of Neurosurgery, The Royal Melbourne Hospital and an Honorary Fellow of the Department of Surgery (RMH) at The University of Melbourne, Australia.
-He received his Master of Science and PhD degrees from The University of Melbourne.
+He received his Master of Science and PhD degrees from the University of Melbourne.
 His research interests include glioma biology, invasion and identifying novel therapeutic targets for glioma.
 Currently he is investigating the influence of invadopodia in glioma invasion, the response of invadopodia to various therapeutic approaches and the role of tumour-derived exosomes (TEX) for invadopodia biogenesis in glioma.